stschiff/stschiff.github.io/pages/talks.md

 Talk by Stephan Schiffels at the *Mitteldeutscher Archäologentag* at the State Museum for prehistory in Halle, Germany, **Oct 6-8, 2022**.

-Talk by Postdoc Thiseas Lamnidis at the upcoming EMBO conference "Reconstructing the Human Past" in Heidelberg, Germany, **September 13-16, 2022**
+Invited Talk at the EMBO conference "Reconstructing the Human Past" in Heidelberg, Germany, **September 13-16, 2022**

+Workshop for a Nano-Degree on Ancient DNA at the UNiversity of Siegen, **September 5-6, 2023**

 Joint virtual lecture "Die Prähistorie aus dem Blickwinkel der Gegenwart" with Dr. Alexander Herbig and Dr. Oliver Hochadel at the Master's course "Integrative Wissensperspektiven" at the University of Bielefeld, **January 10, 2022, Bielefeld, Germany**